Trusty Joe’s Top Picks

 As your trusty companion, I’ve put more than 12 top rated beverage coolers to the test and turned my home into a mini grocery store, all for the sake of putting together this handy buyer’s guide.

-My goal here is to help you pick the best beverage cooler without wasting a lot of time.
+My goal here is to help you pick the best beverage coolers without wasting a lot of time.

 To do that, we’ll first start by going over the important features you don’t want to miss when shopping for a dedicated beverage fridge.
 Then, I’ll share with you my top five picks and explain what makes them so great.

-Features to look for in a beverage cooler
+Features to look for in the best beverage coolers

 Before we jump into the list of top beverage refrigerator reviews, there are some key elements you’ll want to consider before making a purchase.